wubinTron/one-click-deployment/steps/steps.md

 [1] Note: Click the Start One-Click Deployment button to get the node list menu permissions.
 Each click will reset the menu permissions.

-[2] Note: id and ip addresses cannot be the same
+[2] Note: id and ip addresses cannot be the same, and ip can't be local ip

 [3] Note: The node privateKey added each time cannot be repeated